nihzh/nihzh.github.io/docs/Edinburgh/Blockchans and Distributed Ledgers.md

 #### Dynamic Availability
 *T (PoW algorithm target)*: how difficulty of the Proof of Work algorithm (probability)
 ![](../img/Pasted%20image%2020251015195437.png)
-if T is small, the hardness increase with the attendance increase, the hardness raise
+if T is small, the hardness increase; with the attendance increase, the hardness raise
 ![](../img/Pasted%20image%2020251016022441.png)